cmb84scd/CV/README.md

 ## Catriona Bennett

 Having spent over 16 years in retail it was time for a change of direction.
-Having already done some work with HTML (self taught), I used to look after 3 websites!
-Two were originally in word and I redid both in HTML.
-The third was redone by someone else and I learnt a lot from seeing their code and that helped me improve the ones I was working on.
+Having already done some work with HTML (self taught), I used to look after 3 websites.
 This combined with me being thorough in my work led to a close friend suggesting programming.
 I started to teach myself C# and then quickly moved to Python to get a better understanding of coding.
-I found I was really enjoying it and in particular seeing the end result!
+I found I was really enjoying it and in particular seeing the code working!
 I knew this would be a good job to do going forwards and that's how I ended up at Makers Academy.
 Originally I thought my preference would be for frontend but as the course has gone on, I've realised just how much I enjoy doing the logic etc, so now it's backend that I prefer!

 ## Skills